Ciampitti-Lab/AVYield/README.md

 ## Bugs

-- [ ] Custom Data is probably broken.
+- [x] Custom Data is probably broken.
+FIXED
-- [ ] The lazy state dropdown implemenation causes a bug when:
+- [x] The lazy state dropdown implemenation causes a bug when: FIXED
   - Select a crop in kansas.
   - Change to crop to canola.
   - doesn't seem to break anything though.